 An MOU is in place with Pennsylvania Coalition Against Rape and the services they offer.
 The MOU was reviewed by this auditor, and this auditor spoke to a representative by telephone prior to the on-site audit to confirm the services offered in the MOU.
-During the tour, this auditor picked up the Blue Phone and confirmed that the phone was in service and connected to WIN Victim Services in Chambersburg, PA.
+During the tour, this auditor picked up the blue phone and confirmed that the phone was in service and connected to the Pennsylvania Coalition Against Rape.

-- Pennsylvania Bureau of Juvenile Justice Services Policy 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment - Telephone and Visitation Policy - English and Spanish PREA posters in the facility - Resident PREA Brochures - MOU with Pennsylvania Coalition Against Rape
+- Pennsylvania Bureau of Juvenile Justice Services Policy 1.06B, Reporting and Investigating Alleged Child/Resident Abuse, Sexual Abuse and/or Sexual Harassment - Visiting Policy - Telephone Policy - English and Spanish PREA posters in the facility - Resident PREA Brochures - MOU with Pennsylvania Coalition Against Rape